jenna-jordan/git-novice-speedrun/episodes/2_create-repo.md

 The documentation for creating a new repo on GitHub is available [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)

-If you have taught this lesson before, make sure that you have deleted your existing planets repo.
+If you have taught this lesson before, make sure that you have deleted your existing `multiverse` repo.
 The documentation for deleting a repo on GitHub is available [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::